zhenkewu/CFRL/JOSS/paper.md

 |CF Metric|$0$     |$0.407$|$0.446$|
 +=========+========+=======+=======+

 For any individual, we assume all of his or her counterfactual trajectories share the same randomness.
 Thus, the "random" baseline always selects the same action in all the counterfactual trajectories for the same individual, resulting in perfect fairness.
-On the other hand, the other two baselines both led to much less fair policies than our preprocessing method, which suggests that our preprocessing method likely reduced the bias in the training trajectory effectively
+On the other hand, the other two baselines both led to much less fair policies than our preprocessing method, which suggests that our preprocessing method likely reduced the bias in the training trajectory effectively.

 # Conclusions